SafeExamBrowser/seb-testing/win/2.2pre/README.md

 - Added a browser window toolbar, similar to SEB for Mac OS X.

 Fixed bugs:
+- Again fixed a a bug  which sometimes caused SEB to crash while exiting, which was caused by the Create New Desktop kiosk mode and the therefore omitted "STAThread" command (this time properly).
+"STAThread" is now active, which should increase stability of SEB while quitting and starting (sometimes the "Confirm Quitting" message box wasn't displayed and SEB seemed frozen when quitting).
+- Fixed on-screen keyboard wasn't displayed in latest versions of Windows 10.
+"Tablet Mode" needs to be activated in the system.
+If it isn't, the keyboard icon in the SEB task bar is deactivated and the tooltip indicates that "Tablet Mode" needs to be active and the hardware keyboard detached.
 - Fixed Bug unable to start WebSocketsServer / WebSocket is blocked.
-- Fixed a a bug  which sometimes caused SEB to crash while exiting, which was caused by the Create New Desktop kiosk mode and the therefore omitted "STAThread" command.
 - Fixed that the Windows (file) Explorer was re-started while SEB was running in its kiosk lockdown mode, displaying the Windows Task Bar suddenly.
 - Fixed bug when some keyboard layouts were not switched properly (and other, actually in Windows settings not activated layouts were used) when running SEB on Windows 10.
 - SEB Registry Resetter now exits when a non-existing/wrong user name is entered.